CubertCoin/cubertcoin/SECURITY.md

 **Version:** 1.0
 **Status:** Active 🟢

-This document defines how security issues, scam reports, and incident response work for the CubertCoin project — covering the GitHub repository, smart contract, official channels, and treasury infrastructure.
+This document defines how security issues, scam reports, and incident response work for the CubertCoin project, covering the GitHub repository, smart contract, official channels, and treasury infrastructure.

 ## 📣 Reporting a Vulnerability or Security Concern

-If you discover a security vulnerability — in this repository, the smart contract (once deployed), or any official CubertCoin channel (e.g. a compromised Discord bot, a defaced website, a hijacked social account) — please report it responsibly.
+If you discover a security vulnerability, in this repository, the smart contract (once deployed), or any official CubertCoin channel (e.g. a compromised Discord bot, a defaced website, a hijacked social account), please report it responsibly.

 ### How to Report

 **Preferred:** Open a [private security advisory](https://github.com/CubertCoin/cubertcoin/security/advisories) on GitHub.
 This keeps the report private until it's resolved.

-> If the link above is unavailable, private vulnerability reporting may not yet be enabled for this repository — in that case, use the alternative method below.
+> If the link above is unavailable, private vulnerability reporting may not yet be enabled for this repository, in that case, use the alternative method below.

 **Alternative:** Contact the Founder directly via the official channels listed below.
 Do **not** disclose unpatched vulnerabilities publicly (Discord, Telegram, X, GitHub Issues) until the Founder has confirmed the report and a fix or mitigation is in place.